 In the middle of the day, everyone (except Scott, of course, who is working) has a nap or an hour of quiet time.
 Lately, I’ve been napping a lot during this daily interlude.
 Either that, or I fall asleep at night with a book on my face.

 As for educational stuff, it’s true that we’re really doing quite a lot these days, and I didn’t expect that, so soon after the baby’s arrival.
 I figured we’d have a nice long low-tide time.
 But I don’t know, somehow we just hit a rhythm and our mornings have been quite structured and productive.
 The thing to remember is that it all happens in a period of two or three hours, no more.
-An hour or so of good read-alouds, and wham, there’s history, literature, science (natural history), and religion.
+An hour or so of good read-alouds, and wham, there’s history, literature, and science (natural history).
 Each child narrates one or two passages from the reading, which fixes the material in the children’s minds far better than any kind of testing.
 Add a few minutes for a German lesson (a very few minutes—just a couple of words or phrases a day); perhaps half an hour for math; twenty minutes or so for Latin (more on Latin in a future post); and we fill up the corners with poetry, picture study, music, and sign language.
 This makes for a rich, busy morning with lots of learning, but it’s mellow learning, if you see what I mean.
 Just about everything we do by way of structured learning fits into a basket on the floor at my feet.
 (This one is no eyesore; it’s everything a full basket should be.)